CemGultekin1/gz21/README.md

 the partial progress gets deleted automatically.
 This way it is possible see the partial process.
 But don't forget to clean `temp` folder once in a while.

-Updating the environment packages can be done through `environment_droplet.yml`.
+Updating the environment packages can be done through `requirements.txt`.
 If need to install new packages, enter the singularity with a writing permit and install the packages.
-Once it is done, if you want to keep the changes as a dependency on github update `environment_droplet.yml` using the following line.
+Once it is done, if you want to keep the changes as a dependency on github update `requirements.txt` using the following line.
+Note that `pipreqs` will only consider those libraries that are imported in the code.

 ```
-conda env export > environment_droplet.yml
+python3 -m  pipreqs.pipreqs . --force
 ```